Gauge Symmetries, Contact Reduction, and Singular Field Theories: Multisymplectic Field Theory

 \section{Multisymplectic Field Theory}

-The use of multisymplectic geometry to describe classical field theories is an area of active research interest, as the fibred manifolds it employs provide an arena in which a manifestly covariant formalism may be developed, in a finite-dimensional setting \cite{cantrijn1996hamiltonian,cantrijn1999geometry,forger2013multisymplectic}.
-Scaling symmetries of classical field theories have been studied in \cite{sloan2025dynamical}, and a framework for the contact reduction of multisymplectic theories developed in \cite{bell2025dynamicalsimilaritymultisymplecticfield}.
-The multisymplectic Hamiltonian formalism of singular field theories is still not well understood; for example, there exist certain classes of Lagrangian, for which the construction of the corresponding Hamiltonian is either ambiguous, or simply ill-defined \cite{roman2009multisymplectic}.
-Additionally, multisymplectic manifolds are not, in general, equipped with a well-defined bracket structure \cite{kanatchikov1997field}, and since the local constraint algorithm dispenses with such structures, our analysis of singular field theories will favour the \textit{Lagrangian} formalism, rather than the Hamiltonian picture employed for particles \cite{de1996geometrical,de2005pre}.
+The use of multisymplectic geometry to describe classical field theories is an area of active research interest, as the fibred manifolds it employs provide an arena in which a manifestly covariant formalism may be developed, in a finite-dimensional setting \cite{cantrijn1999geometry,forger2013multisymplectic}.
+Despite this, the multisymplectic Hamiltonian formalism of singular field theories is still not well-understood; for example, there exist certain classes of Lagrangian, for which the construction of the Hamiltonian is either ambiguous, or ill-defined \cite{roman2009multisymplectic}.
+Additionally, multisymplectic manifolds are not, in general, equipped with a well-defined bracket structure, and since the local constraint algorithm dispenses with such structures, our analysis of singular field theories will favour the \textit{Lagrangian} formalism, rather than the Hamiltonian picture employed for particles \cite{de1996geometrical,de2005pre}.
 In what follows, we provide a heavily abridged summary of the most pertinent ideas, referring to \cite{bell2025dynamicalsimilaritymultisymplecticfield} for further details.